open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 events that would increase the size of each collection beyond a limit configured in the `TracerProvider`, or for the span specifically.

-There SHOULD be a log message emitted by the SDK for the first time a span has discarded a span due to a limit.
+There SHOULD be a log message emitted by the SDK for the first time a span is discarded due to a limit.
 This message should be emitted once for attributes, events, and links, and MUST be configurable on or off, with a default of on.